babyfish-ct/jimmer/doc/docs/_shared/feedback/nan-mu.md

 ## Naming issues

 As the project evolves, various `POJO: VO, DTO, BO...` (for ease of expression, they are collectively referred to as `VO` below) will be filled with the entire project.
-Most of these `VOs` are different combinations of attributes of the same type of object, and different names need to be given to these `VOs`!
+Most of these `VOs` are different combinations of properties of the same type of object, and different names need to be given to these `VOs`!

 However, suitable names are not so easy to come up with, otherwise there would not be various naming conventions.
 Let's look at a very common example: